Spaqin/spaq-in/src/posts/2025-Seychelles.md

 ### Buses

 Let me interject for a moment.
 The buses in Seychelles are _special_.
-Not in a unique way, these are Tata Starbuses mostly, so I assume they're also found in India, but they fulfill a specific purpose because of the nature of the islands.
+Not in a unique way, these are older Tata Starbuses mostly, so I assume they're also found in India, but they fulfill a specific purpose because of the nature of the islands.

 See, the roads are narrow and winding, a normal bus would be out of the question.
 In Hong Kong, for these cases you have minibuses like Toyota Coaster, but they cannot accomodate standing passengers.
 So the small Tatas it is.

 From outside they look well used, but still on the road without too many issues.
 Passing by one of them forces you to hold your nose, those old diesels can leave a big cloud of smoke.

 The interior of these is quite amazing.
 The driver sits on top of the engine, with a massive gear lever sticking out, reminding me of buses of the 70s like Ikarus 260 in some ways (I know the engine is in the back in these, but it resurfaced some childhood memories).
 The handles and seats however look like taken from 90s, chairs made of plastic to be vandal-proof.
-But the retrofits don't end there - the driver has a modern screen notifying of the route and a receipt/ticket dispenser, and next to him there's a bus card reader with a modern screen, and a camera for reading QR codes.
+But the modern touches don't end there - the driver has a modern screen notifying of the route and a receipt/ticket dispenser, and next to him there's a bus card reader with a modern screen, and a camera for reading QR codes.

 The seats are crowded and there's only a single narrow row to get to the seats in 2+2 configuration, explaining why you cannot take big luggage with you.
 There is just no space for it without blocking the way.

 They're loud, there's no AC, and that screen with stops is only for the driver.
 You're supposed to know where your stop is, and notify the driver with an even louder bell connected to a button nearby when you want to get off.
-It's the ideas of western pubtrans, but low tech and nonchalant, fitting the lazy island life.
+It's the ideas of western public transport, but low tech and nonchalant, fitting the lazy island life.
 I dig it.

 So how do you make use of these beautiful history museums on wheels?
 Two apps are absolutely necessary.
 First one is an Open Street Map client like [OSMAnd](https://play.google.com/store/apps/details?id=net.osmand&hl=en) and [SPTC](https://play.google.com/store/apps/details?id=sg.emsystem.eM_USR_Android_SPTC&hl=en), the official app of the public transport company.